 If you want to see your quotes, you can fill out our simple quote request form on our website.

-If you’re interested in knowing which six companies provide the best policies for individuals, check out chapter four.
+If you’re interested in knowing which five companies provide the best policies for individuals, check out chapter four.
 Let's move on to Chapter 7.